 - Keyword dilution.
 The page content itself will also include keywords, which will be limited by the number of sections on a page.
 The most important item on a page is the H1 tag, which tells Google what that page is about.
 You can include other keywords within your H2, H3 & H4 titles (sub-sections), but each title depreciates in effectiveness the lower you go.

 - High ‘Bounce Rate’.
-Google does not like websites with a high Bounce Rate, which is achieved when people visit your website and then leave without visiting any other pages.
-Which of course is all they can do if there are no other pages to visit.
+Google doesn’t like websites with a high Bounce Rate, which is achieved when people visit your website and then leave without visiting any other pages.
+Which of course is all they can do if there are no other pages to visit.*

 - Limited Competitiveness.
 Before you plan your own website, take a look at your competitors.
 Which companies are ranking well and what do their websites consist of?
 Chances are, if they have multi-page websites, you will not be as competitive with a single-page website.

 *Since we originally published this post, Google has made it clear that they will be moving away from bounce rate as a measurement of how successful a website is and will instead begin to focus on engagement.
 The Engagement Metric is the amount of time that a user spends on the website.